Elfin-Jedi/Angband-4.0.5/readme.txt

 Start attempting to add terrain from Unangband.

 Add Pathfinder / D&D 3.5 races?
 Maybe even some Star Wars / Star Trek races?
 (Because I've always wanted to play a Twi'lek Rogue.)

+Make it so monsters drop corpses, that can be cooked or salted to make food, or traded for bounties.
+(Unangband/PosChengband)